See the Score for Rays vs Blue Jays Game – September 28th, 2025

 Toronto Blue Jays Insights

-Daulton Varsho has primarily hit in the top-half of the batting order this season (65% of the time), but he is penciled in 7th in the lineup in this game.
+Alejandro Kirk has primarily hit in the top-half of the lineup this season (74% of the time), but he is projected to hit 6th in the batting order in today’s game.

 Explain: The lower in the order a player bats, the fewer plate appearances he will get and the fewer opportunities he will get to hit the Over for every market.
 A player who hits lower in the order than he normally does may provide extra value opportunity since the market may be based on him hitting higher.